China's Xi calls for mutual recognition of COVID-19 vaccines - Up News Info

 “China is willing to work with all parties to improve the accessibility and affordability of COVID-19 vaccines in developing countries,” Xinhua quoted Xi as saying.

-China has achieved an annual production capacity of 7 billion COVID shots, Xi said.
+China has achieved an annual production capacity of 700 million COVID shots, Xi said.

 Xi reiterated China’s support of the World Trade Organization (WTO) making an early decision on waiving intellectual property rights for COVID-19 vaccines, and he called for vaccine companies to be encouraged to transfer technology to developing countries.